On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Making Robust Decisions from a Confidence Set

-Can we design an algorithm under the $Q^\star$-approximation that makes \emph{policy-centric} decisions to ensure robustness?
+The question is therefore whether one can recover policy-centric robustness while still working only with a $Q^\star$ confidence set.
 In the next subsection, we answer this affirmatively.
-The framework we develop draws inspiration from the \emph{model-free decision-estimation coefficient} (DEC) \citep{foster2024model, liu2025decision, liu2025improved} which optimizes the learner's decision with the help of the induced model set (the $\calM_\conf$ above), without incurring statistical cost that scales with the size of the model set.
+The framework we develop draws inspiration from the \emph{model-free decision-estimation coefficient} (DEC) \citep{foster2024model, liu2025decision, liu2025improved}.